 Black Hawk County Park is a small two-acre site, located between De Soto and Genoa, just of State Highway 35 and County Road BI.
 Located on the banks of the Mississippi River, the park has a public boat launch and private concession stand.

 Crowley Ridge County Park is a wayside park located just off County Road E west of the village of Steuben in Crawford County.

-The Duck Egg County Forest is a 707-acre tract of land located 10 miles west of Viroqua on Irish Ridge Road, just off County Y. This county forest is primarily used for timber management, but is used by hikers, hunters, off-road bikers, and equestrians.
+The Duck Egg County Forest is a 707-acre tract of land located 10 miles west of Viroqua on Irish Ridge Road, just off County Y. This county forest is primarily used for timber management, but trails are used for hiking, snowshoeing, and horseback riding.

-Esofea-Rentz Memorial County Park is a 56-acre tract of land located 9 miles northwest of Viroqua, just off County Road B. The park has five ponds, and additional fishing along the North Fork of the Bad Axe River.
-Esofea Park has 12 primitive campsites, picnic areas, hiking trails, and a soccer field.
+Esofea-Rentz Memorial County Park is a 134-acre tract of land located 9 miles northwest of Viroqua, just off County Road B. The park has five ponds, and additional fishing along the North Fork of the Bad Axe River.
+Esofea Park has 27 campsites (12 electric and 15 rustic), picnic areas, hiking trails, and a soccer field.

 Husher County Park is located on Highway 131 south of Steuben and north of the Kickapoo River State Wildlife Area.
 It is a wayside park.

 The Kooyumjian–Lost Creek Forest is a 120-acre tract located on Pine Avenue in Union Township, between the towns of La Farge and Ontario, just off State Highway 82.
 It offers public hunting and hiking trails.